Skip to content

 Stable ionization across samples

 Used during feature grouping of adducts and other ions of the same molecule.
-Only use if matrix (e.g., salt) contents and ionization efficiencies are comparable across the whole study.
+Only use if the matrix (e.g., salt content, same culture medium, only fresh OR sea water samples) and ionization efficiencies are comparable across the whole study.

 Crop retention time